Children's groups

 Secret Citadel

-From the construction to the daily life of the soldiers, including its inclusion on the UNESCO World Heritage List, this is the perfect way to discover Vauban's masterpiece, including a passage through a 127 m-long underground gallery.
+From its construction to the daily life of soldiers, including its inscription on the UNESCO World Heritage List, this tour offers an optimal discovery of Vauban's masterpiece, including a visit to two underground galleries.

-Group size: 18 pers max (with accompanying adults), subject to compatible weather conditions.
-Access not possible for people with reduced mobility or visual impairments.
+Group size: 18 people max (including accompanying adults), subject to suitable weather conditions.
+Not accessible to people with reduced mobility or visual impairments.

 Price: €2.40